-The water system usually consists of an inboard 22 gallon fresh water tank on most all of the newer Four Wheel Campers.
+The water system consists of an inboard 12 gallon fresh water tank on the Falcon, Eagle, & Ranger Models, or a 20 gallon fresh water tank on the Hawk, Grandby & Keystone Models.
 The campers also contain a stainless steel sink, manual or electric water pump, and faucet.
 The fresh water tank is filled through the lockable external fill door, easily accessed on the outside / driver's side of the camper.

-The fresh water tank drain for most models is located on the rear wall of the camper / lower driver's side.
+The fresh water tank drain for the Falcon, Eagle & Ranger Models is located on the driver's side, under the lower edge of the camper with a white spigot.
+On the Hawk, Grandby & Keystone Models the fresh water tank drain is located on the rear wall of the camper / lower driver's side.
 There is no gray water storage.
 The water from the sink will drain outside once the external sink drain cap is removed.
 We suggest using a gray water storage bag, or bucket, to capture the waste water.